 Similarly, I am a Catholic 24/7.
 That is my purpose.

 Note: There are some great books out there regarding this subject.
 The one that speaks to me the most is “Beyond Sunday: Becoming a 24/7 Catholic”.
 This book showed me how to live my faith beyond Sunday Mass.
 Click here to read more about it.
 I completely recommend it!

 - Accepting that you are the co-pilot of your life, He is the true architect.

-- Praying for your discernment then get ready to take on everything he sends your way.
+- Praying for your discernment.
+Then buckle-up, get ready to take on everything He sends your way!

-- And like in any relationship, being prepared to show up, get involved, and do the work.
+- And like in any relationship, being ready to show up, get involved, and do the work.